 Not visible on the map, the dialect Fering or Ferring on the island Föhr has three sub-dialects: West-land Fering, Southern-Fering and East-land Fering.
 Simular fragmentation is the case on the island Sylt.
 The local Frisian dialect Söl’ring is spoken on the middle and southern part of the island.
 The northern part of the island called List, is Danish speaking.
 The Norderstrand-Frisian spoken on the islands Pellworm, Nordstrand and Nordstrandischmoor died in AD 1634.
 Rungholt-Frisian died in AD 1362 when nearly the whole island was swallowed by the sea.
 Read our blog post How a town drowned overnight.

-If you take all existing dialects together, including Heligolandic at the rock island Heligoland at the North Sea, you still have a staggering fifteen different dialects within North-Frisian, within an area of around 2,500 sq km.
+If you take all existing dialects together, including Heligolandic or Halunder at the rock island Heligoland at the North Sea, you still have a staggering fifteen different dialects within North-Frisian, within an area of around 2,500 sq km.
 Let’s give you an idea about all the differences:

 Three North-Frisian dialects and Mid-Frisian in a sentence:

 - Föhr/Fering: Hat stäänt bi a dör.

 All North-Frisian dialects are at the brink of extinction.
 No zoos and no breeding programs possible to revitalize the language.
 Goesharde and Karrharde Frisian have stopped being a spoken language, although some speakers left.
 In total an estimated maximum of 10,000 people speak North-Frisian, and -thus- according to UNESCO severly endangered (2015).
 The fact the North-Frisian dialects are very different from each other does not help its survival.